 Welcome to ARB’s audited financial statements page.
 Please follow the link in the relevant year below to download the accounts in PDF format.

-A. During 2015, ARB operated with a reduced work force.
-This was due to a number of factors including the delayed outcome of the Periodic Review, which made it difficult to attract staff due to uncertainty and offering fixed term contracts.
-Also at the same time, the number of new registrants continued to grow leading to a larger number of Architects on the Register, which resulted in additional income.
-The increase in registrants enabled us to hold the annual retention fee in 2016.
+During 2016, the number of new registrants continued to grow leading to a larger number of Architects on the Register, which resulted in additional income.
+The increase in registrants enabled us to hold the annual retention fee in 2016 and again in 2017.
+ARB also had a number of staff vacancies during the year which generated some savings due to the timing of these appointments.

 Financial planning for the year also included the funds to deliver a number of projects.
-However, these projects were deferred whilst we await the outcome of the Periodic Review.
+However, some of these projects were deferred whilst we awaited the outcome of the Periodic Review.
 Phase one of the Review concluded during 2014, stating a case remains for continued light-touch regulation based on protection of title.
-Phase Two of the Review has yet to be concluded.
+Phase two of the Review was not announced until March 2017.

 Q. Why do you hold money in reserves?